 The museum is open daily from 10 a. m. to 5 p. m., on weekends to 6 p. m.

 Across the Malacca River, behind the iconic Red Square, are the remnants of St. Paul’s Church and an impressive number of museums.
 Democratic Government Museum, Governor’s Museum, History and Ethnography Museum, Malacca Islamic Museum, Malaysia Architecture Museum, People’s Museum – to mention just a few!

 If you are into sanctuaries, about 15 kilometers inland, there is a Bird Park, a Butterfly and Reptile Sanctuary, a Crocodile Farm, a Zoo, and more.

 Don’t get stressed out – it is basically impossible to get to see everything on just one visit.
 But that’s nice: You’ll always have a reason to come back!

 To the latter, travel times vary between three and six hours – including the immigration process at the border.
 However, don’t expect too much comfort from Malaysian coaches.
 Also, they are not the most punctual ones.
 But you’ll get there, don’t you worry.
 Nevertheless, if you have a plane to catch or anything else scheduled, allow lots of extra time.

 I wrote down in a former post how adventurous a trip by a Malayan bus can be.

-Once you’re in Malacca, you can easily walk the city center.
-Also, a walk along the river is very scenic and relaxing.
+Once you’re in Malacca, you can easily explore the city center by walking.
+Also, a stroll along the river is very scenic and relaxing.
 To get back to the center, you can always take a boat.
 Also, exploring by bicycle is a great – and very Dutch – option.

 If you are too tired to walk, there are tons of – very tacky – tuk-tuks waiting for you.
-If you wish so, with their boom boxes blearing cheesy tunes.
+If you wish so, with their boom boxes blaring cheesy tunes.